gabireze/gabireze.github.io/en.md

 **Software Development Intern** · Jun/2019 – Feb/2021

-- Development of a multi-sector marketplace using Vue.js and Flutter.
+- Development of high-complexity multi-sector marketplace using Vue.js for web and Flutter for native mobile applications.
-- Node.js-based APIs under microservices architecture.
+- Architecture and implementation of scalable APIs with Node.js in microservices architecture, ensuring modularity and maintainability.
-- Integration with AWS Lambda, API Gateway, CloudWatch, SQS, and DynamoDB.
+- Advanced integration with AWS Cloud Services: Lambda for serverless computing, API Gateway for API management, CloudWatch for monitoring, SQS for messaging, and DynamoDB for high-performance NoSQL.
-- API documentation with Swagger.
+- Development of detailed technical documentation with Swagger, facilitating team integration and external stakeholder collaboration.
-- Collaboration with product, design, and business teams.
+- Strategic collaboration with product, design, and business teams in a high-velocity startup environment.
-- Startup environment with fast-paced deliveries and customer-focused mindset.
+- Application of agile methodologies with focus on rapid delivery, continuous feedback, and end-customer orientation.

 ---